'Jungle raj' has returned to Bihar, claims BJP | Politics

 BJP spokesperson Sambit Patra said at a press conference that several people, including journalists, have been killed and a temple priest was beheaded since the two parties joined hands to form the government after the Janata Dal (United) snapped ties with the saffron party.

-He also cited cases of sexual assault and the death of six persons in Chhapra after drinking spurious liquor.
+He also cited cases of sexual assault against women, loot, and the death of six people in Chhapra after drinking spurious liquor.

 ''Disorder is spreading in the state at a fast pace.
-It will not be an exaggeration to say that 'jungle raj' returns to Bihar,'' he said.
+It will not be an exaggeration to say that 'jungle raj' returns to Bihar,'' Patra said.

-The BJP has associated the Rashtriya Janata Dal's rule in the state with 'jungle raj' (lawlessness).
+The Bharatiya Janata Party (BJP) has associated the rule of the Rashtriya Janata Dal (RJD) in the state with 'jungle raj' (lawlessness).

 Patra also attacked Bihar Deputy Chief Minister and RJD leader Tejashwi Yadav over his reported comments on his party's promise of providing 10 lakh jobs.